-With no Match of the Day to stay up for last night, I actually managed to get a full eight-hour sleep!
+With no Match of the Day to stay up for last night, I actually managed to get a full eight-hour sleep.
+Feeling fresh, I fancied making some banana bread.

-I reached out to the Twitter-sphere…..but as a fairly late adopter of Twitter, I found that my request for recipes had amounted to a solitary ‘like’ from a recipe account (who didn’t share a recipe with me…) and a retweet from a dad bloggers group (thanks @DadSquad_!)
+I reached out to the Twitter-sphere…..but as a fairly late adopter of Twitter, I found that my request for banana bread recipes had amounted to a solitary one ‘like’ from a recipe account (who didn’t even share a recipe with me…) and one retweet from a dad bloggers group (thanks @DadSquad_!)

 So I decided to do what I usually do and look up a couple of different recipes, try and take the best bits from each one and make up my own version.